 At the core of this issue is the fact that very few aftercare teams have a centralised system.
 Or if it is a centralised system, it's a giant lever-arch file or collation of offline spreadsheets that can only be updated by one team member at any one time.
 This is problematic for many reasons; principally if a team member is away on leave or sick, who has access to the file?
-What happens when a subcontractor emails a team member with an issue but that team member is away?
+What happens when a subcontractor emails a team member is away?